-Quiberon is a town and a peninsula on the southern coast of Finistère near Carnac.
-The peninsula is 14km long, and connected to mainland France by little more than a bank of sand with a road across it, with the entrance to the peninsula being overlooked by the 19th century Fort de Penthièvre.
+Quiberon is a town and a peninsula on the southern coast of the Finistère department of western Brittany, near Carnac.
+The peninsula is 14 kilometres long and connected to mainland France by little more than a bank of sand with a road across it, with the entrance to the peninsula being overlooked by the 19th century Fort de Penthièvre.

 Exploring Quiberon Town

-There are two ports: Port Maria, where the fishing fleet is based and from where you can take excursions to the nearby islands, and Port Haliguen, which is the port for pleasure boats.
+There are two ports here: Port Maria, where the fishing fleet is based and from where you can take excursions to the nearby islands, and Port Haliguen, which is the port for pleasure boats.

-The castle you can see on a headland in the town is called Chateau Turpault and was built in 1910 - it is not open to the public.
+The castle you can see on a headland is called Chateau Turpault and was built in 1910 - it is not open to the public.

 Exploring the Quiberon peninsula